Nancy Stark Smith: Contact improvisation

-Beginning in 1990, Stark Smith developed the Underscore, a series of exercises leading to long-form contact improvisation jams, providing guidance in the development of the dance.
-It is an arc that enables dancers to establish the mind/body connection that most supports improvisation, explores various forms of connection, and concludes with reflection ("harvesting").
+as the Underscore, dozens of phases were identified..
+The conscious knowledge of these sequences and phases can help to initiate long-form contact improvisation jams, while providing guidance in the development of the dancing.
+The actual practice is preceded by a verbal talk-through one night before, in which the key phases are outlined.
+The Underscore is envisaged as an arc that enables dancers to establish the mind–body connections that most support improvisation and to explore various forms of connection, before concluding with reflection ("harvesting").
 When introducing the Underscore, facilitators use Stark Smith's 'hieroglyph' movement drawings.
 Originally created by Stark Smith as spontaneous drawings, the shapes and lines of such 'hieroglyphs' are intended to communicate the internal sensations of a moving body and elicit free interpretation by dancers.
 Dancers are encouraged to create their own 'hieroglyph' drawings.
-Such translations from the experience of dance to the telling of it can be seen to illustrate her attempt to convey and include the subjectivities and fluidity in dance as creative practice.
-They are intended to trigger an esthetic response in others by inviting participants to embody them.
+The process of translating the experience of dance into the illustration reflects her aim to communicate the subjectivities and fluidity in dance as a stimulus for creative practice.
+The illustrations are intended to trigger an esthetic response in others, and participants are invited to embody them.